New engineering jobs don’t need to be intimidating. By using proven engineering job advice tips, you can hit the ground running.

 #6 Don’t be afraid to ask questions

 I know, I know.
-I said to be self-sufficient and don’t look for hand-holding in Tip #5.
+I said to be self-sufficient and not look for hand-holding in Tip #5.

 BUT, there will be times when you’ll need to ask for help.
 Maybe you get stuck on a project and you don’t know what to do.
-And, your standards aren’t any help.
+And, the standards aren’t any help.